Harrix/harrix-pylib/docs/funcs_md.md

 def identify_code_blocks_line(markdown_line: str) -> Iterator[tuple[str, bool]]
 ```

-Parses a single line of Markdown to identify inline code blocks.
+Parse a single line of Markdown to identify inline code blocks.

 This function scans through a markdown line, identifying sequences of backticks (`) to determine where code
 blocks start and end.